mbabynames search ✿

 Bronagh Faye

-"noble and strong" (Bronagh) meets "fairy, loyalty" (Faye).
+"sorrow" (Bronagh) meets "fairy, loyalty" (Faye).
 The combination reads as complete.
 Neither name overshadows the other.
 Faye (1 syllable) provides a firm close after the longer Bronagh.

 Bronagh June